The Incredible History of the Indigenous Huichol People of Jalisco & Nayarit

 Charter South to Majestic Mayto Mayto may just be the biggest hidden gem that remains close to Puerto Vallarta.
 While millions of people flock to the shores of Puerto Vallarta each year, its only in the hundreds of people per year that manage to find Mayto.
 It begins with most simply unaware of this hidden oasis tucked around the point of Banderas Bay – but when more people do in fact realize what this place is like.
 It may not be hidden for much longer.
 Tehaumixtle Before we get to Mayto, let’s talk about a destination you’ll likely come across before arriving to Mayto.
 The charming little fishing town of Tehuamixtle.
 Tehuamixtle is a small fishing village situated on the Pacific coast of Mexico, in the municipality of Cabo Corrientes.
 It is known for its tranquil atmosphere, pristine beaches, and authentic Mexican charm.
 Here are some key features and attractions of Tehuamixtle that are worth the trip to experience: Beaches: Tehuamixtle is blessed with gorgeous sandy beaches and crystal-clear waters.
 Playa Tehuamixtle, the main beach, is perfect for swimming, sunbathing, and enjoying stunning sunsets.
 The beach is surrounded by lush tropical vegetation and offers a serene and secluded setting.
 Stay within the inlet however, as the nearby waters are far too strong for 99% of swimmers and have a dangerous under-toe.
 Fishing Village: Tehuamixtle has maintained its traditional fishing village vibe, with local fishermen going out to sea daily to catch fresh seafood.
 Visitors can witness the vibrant fishing activity and experience the authentic coastal lifestyle.
 Fresh Seafood: Tehuamixtle is renowned for its delicious seafood dishes.
 Visitors can savour an array of fresh catches, including shrimp, red snapper, lobster, and octopus, prepared in traditional Mexican recipes.
 You can bet anything you eat here will be caught that same day – cant beat that freshness!
 Whale Watching: Tehuamixtle is part of the migration route for humpback whales.
 During the winter months (December-March), visitors have the opportunity to witness these majestic creatures as they pass by the coast.
 Whale-watching tours can be arranged to observe these incredible marine mammals up close.
 However if you’re chartering your course towards Mayto, you will likely see whales along the way during those months.
 There’s also a high chance of viewing turtles and dolphins swimming on the surface.
 Ecotourism: The surrounding area of Tehuamixtle is rich in natural beauty, making it an excellent destination for ecotourism.
 Explore the lush jungles, hike through scenic trails, and discover hidden waterfalls in the nearby Sierra de Vallejo.
 Talk to us at Palmara Charters to learn more about Tehuamixtle.
 It’s possible to reach here by car, at only 100km away from Vallarta, it will take approximately 2 hours and 40 mins drive to reach Tehuamixtle.
 Mayto Mayto is another picturesque coastal village located in the Cabo Corrientes municipality, Jalisco.
 It is known for its pristine beaches, abundant wildlife, and peaceful ambiance.
 Its still relatively unknown by most, so development hasn’t quite hit Mayto yet.
 But thats changing as we speak.
 Luckily there is accommodation there once you arrive, feel free to check out the Hotel Mayto.
 Of course if you’re taking a boat you can stay overnight on the vessel.
 Here are some highlights of Mayto you won’t want to miss out on: Playa Mayto: Mayto boasts an expansive and untouched beach known as Playa Mayto.
 This long stretch of golden sand offers a tranquil escape away from the crowds, perfect for leisurely walks, sunbathing, and swimming in the azure waters.
 Turtle Sanctuary: Mayto is home to a sea turtle sanctuary dedicated to the conservation and protection of these endangered creatures.
 Visitors can participate in turtle release programs and learn about the efforts to preserve their natural habitat.
 Bird Watching: Mayto is a haven for bird enthusiasts.
 The village is surrounded by diverse ecosystems, including mangroves, estuaries, and tropical forests, attracting a wide variety of bird species.
 Birdwatchers can spot colorful tropical birds and migratory species in their natural habitats.
 Star Gazing: The night sky above Mayto unfolds an awe-inspiring spectacle, offering a celestial panorama untouched by the lights of Vallarta.
 On certain nights, the fortunate observer might be treated to a breathtaking display of thousands of stars, visible to the naked eye.
 This magical moment alone justifies the entire journey to Mayto.
 In a world dominated by bustling and densely populated cities, we often overlook the stars that quietly dot our skies.
 The inability to see them amidst the city lights causes us to forget about their existence.
 However, I believe there’s no greater act of self-reflection than gazing into the vastness of space and time, appreciating the brilliance of the starry night sky.
 Mayto serves as a sanctuary for this purpose, a majestic haven for relaxation and reconnection with nature.
 It prompts a gentle reminder of what truly matters – the tranquility of life, a rare commodity in a world where the rat race propels us forward at breakneck speeds, often causing us to lose sight of our purpose on this planet.
 For me, it’s the serenity, the nocturnal expanse, and the ability to peer into the boundless ocean, moonlight shimmering across its surface, that provide the perfect backdrop for deep introspection.
 Mayto, even during the daylight hours, extends a warm invitation to revel in its natural beauty.
 Whether you’re snorkeling, fishing, or indulging in delectable cuisine (especially aboard our yachts), Mayto ensures you feel not just comfortable but truly at home in its more secluded embrace.
 While you have the option to drive to Mayto, sailing on a yacht or boat presents the optimal mode of transportation, allowing you to immerse yourself fully in the extraordinary experience.
 Surfing and Water Activities: The beaches of Mayto offer excellent opportunities for surfing, bodyboarding, and other water sports.
 The consistent waves and relatively uncrowded beaches make it an ideal spot for both beginners and experienced surfers.
 Natural Beauty: Mayto is known for its unspoiled natural beauty, with lush vegetation, towering palm trees, and scenic landscapes.
 Nature lovers

-Experience Whale Watching in Puerto Vallarta 2024
+Best Time To Go Whale Watching in Puerto Vallarta 2024

-Whale Watching in Puerto Vallarta 2024 From late November to mid-March, whale watching in Puerto Vallarta is an exceptional experience for all.
+Whale Watching in Puerto Vallarta 2024 From late November to mid-March, this is the best time to go whale watching in Puerto Vallarta – and is an incredible experience for all.
 Banderas Bay is renowned for its abundance of humpback whales, which migrate to the region annually to breed and give birth within the natural bay’s shelter.
 This breathtaking spectacle provides us with an opportunity to observe these magnificent creatures up close.
 While you can spot the whales from the shore by the water plumes coming from their blowholes, the best way to see them is undoubtedly on a whale watching tour or a private charter.
 Numerous companies offer these tours, which typically last around three hours.
 However, if you prefer a more exclusive and customized experience, we suggest arranging a charter with us.
 This way, you can enjoy being in a smaller group setting and have greater control over where the boat goes, which is especially useful for photography and videography looking for the perfect shot.
 Watching a whale breach from a close distance in a boat is an awe-inspiring and unforgettable experience.
 Witnessing a massive humpback launch itself out of the water and splash down is thrilling yet humbling.
 Depending on the boat’s proximity to the whale, you may even hear its breath as it breaches and the sound of its body hitting the water.
 Thankfully, Puerto Vallarta’s weather is typically ideal during whale watching season, ensuring your comfort while aboard and clear water conditions for observing whales beneath the surface too.
 The regulations for whale watching in Puerto Vallarta, Mexico require boats to maintain a distance of at least 60 feet (18 meters) from whales.
 This is to ensure the safety of both the whales and the passengers, and to minimize disturbance to the animals and their natural habitat.
 On a whale watching tour, visitors can expect to see a variety of whale behaviors, including breaching, tail slapping, and singing.
 Hearing a whale communicate is equally as interesting as watching it breach.
 Nothing like you’ve ever heard before, except on the Discovery Channel.
-Whale Watching – 5 Interesting Humpback Whale Facts Humpback whales have a gestation period of around 11 months, and their calves are born weighing around a ton and measuring 12-16 feet in length.
+Whale Watching in Puerto Vallarta – 5 Interesting Humpback Whale Facts Humpback whales have a gestation period of around 11 months, and their calves are born weighing around a ton and measuring 12-16 feet in length.
 Adult humpback whales are one of the largest species of baleen whales, with adults reaching lengths of up to 50 feet (15 meters) and weighing up to 40 tons.
 This weight is due to eating up to 3,000 pounds (1,360 kg) of food per day during the feeding season.
 These whales are known for their long, complex songs, which can last up to 20 minutes and are sung by male whales during the breeding season.
 Humpback whales are found in all of the world’s major oceans and typically migrate between their feeding and breeding grounds each year, traveling up to 16,000 miles (25,000 km) in some cases.
 Females give birth to a single calf every 2-3 years, which they nurse for around a year before weaning them.
 Now the question most people wonder, “Why do humpback whales breach the way they do?“ Answer: Even after years of whale watching, there is still not a clearly defined answer to this phenomenon.
 One theory is that breaching is a form of communication or a way to signal to other whales in the area.
 It may also be a way to attract a mate during the breeding season, as breaching is more commonly observed during this time.
 Another theory is that breaching may help to dislodge parasites or other irritants from the whale’s skin, as breaching often involves the whale slapping its body back down onto the water’s surface.
 Breaching may also simply be a way for humpback whales to play and have fun.
 Observations of young whales engaging in breaching behavior support this theory.
 Overall, breaching is likely a complex behavior with multiple possible functions, and it may serve different purposes depending on the situation and context in which it occurs.
 Aside from humpback whales, other whale species that can be spotted in Banderas Bay include Bryde’s whales, killer whales (orcas), pilot whales, and occasionally sperm whales.
 However, sightings of these species are less frequent compared to humpback whales.
 It’s also worth noting that during certain times of the year, other marine animals such as dolphins and sea turtles can also be seen in Banderas Bay.
 Let’s go over these other whales species in a bit more detail: Bryde’s Whales Bryde’s Whales: pronounced “broo-das,” are baleen whales that are found in warm, tropical waters around the world, including the waters of Banderas Bay in Mexico.
 They are named after a Norwegian whaler, Johan Bryde, who helped develop the modern whaling industry in South Africa in the early 1900s.
 Bryde’s whales can grow up to 50 feet (15 meters) in length and weigh as much as 40,000 pounds (18,000 kilograms).
 They have a sleek, streamlined body with a pointed snout, and a distinctive three-ridge structure on their head.
 These whales feed on small fish and krill, and are known for their agility and speed when hunting.
 They often feed alone or in small groups, and can be seen breaching, spy-hopping, and tail-slapping.
 While Bryde’s whales are not as well-known as some of the larger whale species, they are still an important part of the marine ecosystem and a fascinating animal to observe in their natural habitat.
 A Bryde’s whale taking in a large school of krill near the surface Pilot Whales Pilot Whales: the pilot whale, also known as the long-finned pilot whale, is a species of toothed whale that is found in all the world’s oceans, primarily in deep offshore waters.
 They are named after their long, sickle-shaped dorsal fin, which distinguishes them from other similar whale species.
 Pilot whales are highly social animals and typically travel in groups called pods, which can number from a few individuals to over a hundred.
-These whales are relatively large, with adult males reaching up to 6.7 meters (22 feet) in length and
+These whales are relatively large, with

 Marietas Islands: 3 Important Things To Know Before Visiting